leiwanglsu/geog4057/Lectures/sda.md

 ```

 - The four types of geometry are: MultiPoint, PointGeometry, Polygon, Polyline
+- Read the spatial reference from a geometry object by using `spatialReference`

-### Point object
+### Createing a Point geometry from a Point object

-- A point is defined by arcpy.Point class
+- A Point object is defined by arcpy.Point class

 ```arcpy.Point({X}, {Y}, {Z}, {M}, {ID})```